 Ivermectin may also have potential drug interactions especially with blood thinners and immuno-suppressive drugs.
 Check with your healthcare provider and pharmacist before you take Ivermectin.

 One of the major issues in COVID-19 is that your blood gets thick and may clot which can lead to severe complications such as a stroke, heart attack, lung failure, kidney failure and gangrene of toes and fingers.
-That’s why physicians often use blood thinners in the hospitalized patients.
-Aspirin, a widely available blood thinner, is often used in many parts of the world while patients are sick with COVID.
-Several studies show beneficial effects of Aspirin in COVID patients.
+That’s why physicians often use blood thinners in hospitalized patients.
+Physicians use Aspirin, a widely available blood thinner, in many parts of the world in COVID patients.
+Several – but not all – studies show beneficial effects of Aspirin in COVID patients.

-For example, in one multicenter study from the U.S., Aspirin use was found to decrease the risk of serious disease and mortality.12
+For example, in one multicenter study from the U.S., Aspirin use lowered the risk of serious disease and mortality.12

 Fluvoxamine is used to treat depression.
 However, physicians started to use it in COVID-19 patients and found it be beneficial.
 In one placebo-control study from the U.S., patients who recieved Fluvoxamine at home were less likely to become seriously sick.13